mityax/gnome-extension-touchup/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem with Touchup, that can be reproduced on Vanilla Gnome without other extensions enabled
+about: Report a problem with Touchup, that can be reproduced on vanilla Gnome without other extensions enabled
 title: ''
 labels: bug